craftcms/docs/docs/commerce/4.x/addresses.md

 ```

 ::: tip
 `checkbox` inputs only send a value when checked.
 In order to support _un_-setting a primary billing or shipping address, you must include the hidden input _before_ the visible checkbox, in the DOM.
-This ensures that the falsey `0` value is sent when the checkbox is unchecked, differentiating it from simply not sending a value at all (omitting `isPrimaryShipping` or `isPrimaryBilling` entirely makes no changes to the user’s current settings).
+This ensures that the falsy `0` value is sent when the checkbox is unchecked, differentiating it from simply not sending a value at all (omitting `isPrimaryShipping` or `isPrimaryBilling` entirely makes no changes to the user’s current settings).
 :::

 Similarly, you can send `makePrimaryBillingAddress` or `makePrimaryShippingAddress` params along with any `cart/update-cart` request to set an address attached to the cart as the customer’s primary billing or shipping address.
 Only addresses that retain their `sourceBillingAddressId` or `sourceShippingAddressId` can be configured this way.